PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 It would seem that there are *two* solutions: 51.25 + 11.25 = 62.5 and 51.25 - 11.25 = 40.
 However, because *l*<sub>0</sub> and *t*<sub>0</sub>, the respective initial concentrations of *L* and *T*, are both equal to 50, we cannot have that the steady-state concentration of *LT* is 62.5; as a result, it must be 40.

-Now that we know the steady-state concentration of *LT*, we can recover the values of [*L*] and [*T*]:
+Now that we know the steady-state concentration of *LT*, we can recover the values of [*L*] and [*T*] too:

 [*L*] = *l*<sub>0</sub> - [*LT*] = 10<br>
 [*T*] = *t*<sub>0</sub> - [*LT*] = 10

-What if the forward reaction is slower?
-We would imagine that the equilibrium concentration of *LT* would decrease since the reverse reaction will occur faster than the forward reaction.
+What if the forward reaction were slower?
+We would imagine that the equilibrium concentration of *LT* would decrease, since the reverse reaction will occur faster than the forward reaction.
 For example, if we change *k* to 1, then we obtain the following adjusted parameter values:

 * *a* = *k*<sub>bind</sub> = 1